 - Monte Carlo Simulation

-We will discuss each them in detail.
+Now we will discuss each technique in detail.

 Percentage of the Project’s Cost

 Small and medium-sized organizations use this technique for small projects; it helps save money and resources.

 Basically, you take a percentage of the cost of the project to calculate the contingency reserve, which usually lies between 3% and 10%.
 This number is based mainly on the perceived risk of the project.

 Expected monetary value is a statistical technique used to quantify risks and help calculate the contingency reserve.
 This technique is used in medium to high-cost projects, where the stakes are too high to risk the project failing.

 To find the expected monetary value, first, you will calculate the probability and impact of each event, then multiply them together to generate the EMV of each risk.

 Expected Monetary Value (EMV) = Probability * Impact